Evaluation access for regulated & quality-critical systems

 Live vs. historical comparison

-Compare live MQTT values against REST-fed historical baselines and record KPI deviations as audit-linked evidence.
+Compare live MQTT values against REST-fed historical baselines and record deviations as audit-linked evidence when the comparison context is available.

 Who it's for